 This page may contain affiliate links, which means that we may earn from qualifying purchases at no additional cost to you.

-When I started planning for our preschool unit on the Philippines, I couldn’t help but want to include a Philippine Christmas parol craft.
+When I started planning for our preschool unit on the Philippines, I couldn’t help but want to include how to make a parol, or Philippine Christmas star.

 Yes, I know it’s not quite Christmas-time yet.
 But while we’re pretending that we’re traveling to other countries, we might as well pretend it’s the holidays as well!